28 August 2011

 (By the way, the town of Manhattan, Kansas, population 52,000, likes to call itself “The Little Apple.”
 Minneapolis, Minnesota, has apparently taken to calling itself “The Mini-Apple.”
 A coupla fellow-travelers, if ya ask me!)

 Perhaps a more well-known sight in Manhattan stands outside the front entrance to the Port Authority Bus Terminal (42nd Street and 8th Avenue).
-An eight-foot bronze statue of Jackie Gleason in his Honeymooner's bus driver's uniform, his lunchbox in his hand, looks out over the passers-by.
-Commissioned by the cable network TV Land, the Kramden statue is only one of three public statues I can think of that depict an actor in a role he made world-famous like that.
-The others are the statue of Sylvester Stallone as Rocky Balboa in front of the Philadelphia Museum of Art and one of Mary Tyler Moore as Mary Richards throwing her beret in the air in downtown Minneapolis.
-(There’s a famous statue of 19th-century actor Edwin Booth, elder brother of John Wilkes, as Hamlet in Gramercy Park—but Booth hardly made that role famous; rather, his portrayal of the Prince of Denmark made Booth famous.
-He was the first American-born actor to achieve an international reputation—and he essentially invented the character of Hamlet the way we think of him today: the melancholy, morose, black-clad brooder.)
+An eight-foot bronze statue of Jackie Gleason (1916-87) in his Honeymooner's bus driver's uniform, his lunchbox in his hand, looks out over the passers-by.
+Commissioned by the cable network TV Land, the Raph Kramden statue is only one of three public statues I can think of that depict actors in roles they made world-famous like that.

 15 August 2011